infothrill/python-dyndnsc/docs/community/faq.rst

 * Python 3.3
 * PyPy 1.9

-Support for Python 3.2 may be dropped at any time.
+Support for Python 2.6 and 3.2 may be dropped at any time.